cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregators, the star topology described in this section can be used instead.

-We again designate an Aggregator to initiate the computation.
-We refer to this Aggregator as the Leader and to all other Aggregators as Helpers.
+Again, one Aggregator initiates the computation.
+This Aggregator is called the Leader and all other Aggregators are called Helpers.

 At the start of each round, the Leader requests from each Helper its prep share.
 After gathering each of the prep shares, the Leader computes the next